Evrid/Word-based-virus/README.md

 Detailed steps of how I made it and explanation of codes can be seen at: https://www.youtube.com/watch?v=UCyQlx5fzGI

+You can download and unzip the important stuff.rar file and find two files each has code:

 In word macro:
 -------------------------------